isomerpages/mlaw-cmc/_about-us/Our Mission.md

 variant: tiptap
 description: ""
 ---
-<p>Our mission is to provide a practical and convenient solution with empathy
+<p>Our mission is to provide a practical and convenient solution for relational
-for relational and community disputes in Singapore.</p>
+and community disputes in Singapore.</p>
 <p></p>
 <p>To find out how we do this, read "Mending Fences Building Bridges" as
 told by our mediators.</p>